 - Do they take the time to discuss your concerns with you?

-- Do they provide written drug information you can take home?
+- Is written drug information provided for you to take home?

 - Do they provide services for non-English speaking patients or for visually impaired patients, if needed?